There continues to be some, well, not just curiosity, some confusion as well about Ted Cruz and his decision to sign up for Obamacare.

 Cobra is not cheaper.

-All Cobra is a mechanism whereby if you get canned, if your company goes out of business or for whatever reason you lose your insurance, Cobra is the mechanism that's been set up for you to go and keep it.
+All Cobra is, is a mechanism whereby if you get canned, if your company goes out of business or for whatever reason you lose your insurance, Cobra is the mechanism that's been set up for you to go and keep it.

 But there are no cost reductions in it.

-Now, if Cruz had opted for the fine instead of the insurance, that would have been cheaper, But he would not have had insurance.
+Now, if Cruz had opted for the fine instead of the insurance, that would have been cheaper, but he would not have had insurance.

-So now we're back to okay, if the family needs health care, actually needs some treatment.
+So now we're back to: okay, if the family needs health care, actually needs some treatment, does he have the money to spend it out of pocket?

 If all he does is pay the fine and does have any insurance.